-- Logging: Displays information about the ZENworks Agent's log file, such as the location of the log file, the ZENworks Server to which the agent's log file will be uploaded, and the next time - log file, the ZENworks Server to which the agent's log file will be uploaded, and the next time the log is scheduled to be uploaded.
-It also lets you determine the severity level for logged messages. - Windows Proxy Displays the results of the discovery and deployment activities performed on the device when it acts as a Windows Proxy for the ZENworks Primary Server.
+- Logging: Displays information about the ZENworks Agent's log file, such as the location of the log file, the ZENworks Server to which the agent's log file will be uploaded, and the next time the log is scheduled to be uploaded.
+It also lets you determine the severity level for logged messages. - Windows Proxy ![Binika: Added for 10.2] Displays the results of the discovery and deployment activities performed on the device when it acts as a Windows Proxy for the ZENworks Primary Server.